uk000/goto/README.md

 1. You can pre-register a list of invocation targets and jobs at the registry instance that should be handed out to the worker instances.
 These targets/jobs are registered by labels, and the worker instances receive the matching targets+jobs for the labels they register with.
 2. The targets and jobs registered at the registry can also be marked for `auto-invocation`.
 When a worker instance receives a target/job from registry at startup that's marked for auto-invocation, it immediately invokes that target/job at startup.
 Additionally, the target/job is retained in the worker instance for later invocation via API as well.
 3. In addition to sending targets/jobs to worker instances at the time of registration, the registry instance also pushes targets/jobs to the worker instances as and when more targets/jobs get added to the registry.
 This has the added benefit of just using the registry instance as the single point of configuration, where you add targets/jobs and those get pushed to all worker instances.
 Removal of targets/jobs from the registry also gets pushed, so the targets/jobs get removed from the corresponding worker instances.
 Even targets/jobs that are pushed later can be marked for `auto-invocation`, and the worker instances that receive the target/job will invoke it immediately upon receipt.
 4. Registry provides `labeled lockers` as a flexible in-memory data store for capturing any kind of data for debugging purposes.
 Registry starts with a locker labeled `default`.
 A new locker can be opened using the `/open` API, and lockers can be closed (discarded) using the `/close` API.
 The most recently opened locker becomes current and captures data reported from peer instances, whereas other named lockers stay around and can be interacted with using `/store`, `/remove` and `/get` APIs.
+The `/find` API can find a given search phrase across all keys across all available lockers.

-When peer instances connect to the registry, they store their client invocation results into `peer instance` lockers under the current named locker in the registry.
+5. When peer instances connect to the registry, they store their client invocation results into `peer instance` lockers under the current named locker in the registry.

-Peer instances periodically re-register themselves with registry in case registry was restarted and lost all peers info.
+6. Peer instances periodically re-register themselves with registry in case registry was restarted and lost all peers info.
 Re-registering is different from startup registration in that peers don't receive targets and jobs from registry when they remind registry about themselves, and hence no auto-invocation happens.
+7. A registry instance can be asked to clone data from another registry instance using the `/cloneFrom` API.
+This allows for quick boot-strapping of a new registry instance based on configuration from an existing registry instance, whether for data analysis purpose or for performing further operations.
+The pods cloned from the other registry are not used by this registry for any operations.
+Any new pods connecting to this registry using the same labels cloned from the other registry will be able to use the existing configs.

 #### Registry APIs
 |METHOD|URI|Description|